GPM Global · Policy Document · Annual Review

 2.2 Reporting Process

-- Reports should include relevant details, evidence (if applicable), and any witnesses.
+Reports should include relevant details, supporting evidence if available, and any witnesses.

-- GPM will acknowledge receipt of the report within five (5) business days and initiate a preliminary review.
+GPM will acknowledge receipt within five (5) business days and initiate a preliminary review.

 2.3 Investigation and Resolution